 Ana began her musical studies as a young child in her hometown of Huesca, Spain.
 There she had her first exposure to choral singing and piano, focusing on music of the Spanish renaissance and the classic works of Händel, Bach, Mozart, Purcell, Schütz and Buxtehude.

 These first years of musical education determined the course of her later career.
 After graduating with honors from the Conservatorio del Liceo in Barcelona, Ana continued her studies with Dominique Vellard and Richard Levitt at the Schola Cantorum in Basel, Switzerland.

 Ana’s studies with Vellard kindled her interest in the music of oral traditions.
 Together, they have been researching the Spanish repertoire.
 Ana is drawn to this type of music because of its richness and the keys that it offers for the interpretation of certain early music repertoires.
-The ensemble Vox Suavis, in which she performs with Dominique Vellard and Baptiste Romain, is dedicated to this music.
+The ensemble Vox Suavis, in which she has been performing until 2016 with Dominique Vellard and Baptiste Romain, is dedicated to this music.

 Her recordings include Il primo libro de Francesca Caccini,(which was supported by Swiss National Radio) and La voz del olvido, recorded with Vox suavis on the French label Aparte.
 In this CD the 7 Cantigas de Amigo are framed by pieces from Spanish oral traditions.